-Any photographs or films of children and young people must be taken on Britten Pears Arts' own devices and can only be posted on websites managed and maintained by Britten Pears Arts.
+Any photographs or films of children and young people must be taken on Britten Pears Arts' own devices and can only be posted on websites managed and maintained by Britten Pears Arts, or on those of external partners as outlined in written agreements and with the consent of those photographed or filmed.
 This will be made clear within all relevant contractual arrangements.